LinksTech/Pudu-3D/README.md

   * Thank you Kolbasa for all your Support and Help

-Massive thanks to these projects, without them the Pudu3d Duet could not exist!
+Massive thanks to these projects, without them the Pudu3d-X1 could not exist!